chainstack/docs/docs/tutorials/README.md

 Make sure to check out more tutorials from Chainstack developer advocates regularly published at the <a href="https://chainstack.com/category/tutorials/" target="_blank">Chainstack blog</a>.

-You can also follow the Chainstack developer advocates [on Twitter](https://twitter.com/i/lists/1544610911402557440) to stay up tp date with the latest Web3 tutorials.
+You can also follow the Chainstack developer advocates [on Twitter](https://twitter.com/i/lists/1544610911402557440) to stay up to date with the latest Web3 tutorials.